bradleyeckert/chad/doc/debug.md

 In that mode, invoking the simulator produces a log output listing.
 Make sure you use `0 verbosity` after getting the log because it's easy to trigger a lot more data than you want.

+## logsteps

+`10000 logsteps cold` dumps the first 10000 simulation steps to "output.txt".
+The Verilog model, `chad.v`, has a LOGGING option that saves the same thing to "simlog.txt".
+Use a file comparison tool like WinMerge to see differences in simulation.
+It's best to test code before doing I/O because I/O is where the simulations start to differ.
+Real world peripherals create delays.
+For example, `emit` spins while waiting for the UART.